bosun87/RiceRocks/ReadMe.txt

-Built a 2D space game ¡°RiceRocks¡± that is inspired by the classic arcade game Asteroids using Python
+Built a 2D space game RiceRocks that is inspired by the classic arcade game Asteroids using Python

 This python program runs in: http://www.codeskulptor.org/